 The first step toward a successful outcome is to make sure you are a good LASIK candidate.
 LASIK is a medical procedure that requires specific physical and medical conditions to be met before it can be considered appropriate for any patient.
 Age, general health, eye health, and thickness of the cornea are all evaluated.

-Our thorough two hour LASIK screening exam includes multiple scans of your eyes, using state-of-the-art Contoura® Vision to map up to 22,000 exact vision characteristics.
+Our thorough 90-minute LASIK screening exam includes multiple scans of your eyes, using state-of-the-art Contoura® Vision to map up to 22,000 exact vision characteristics.
 This evaluation exam is one of the most thorough and comfortable screening processes in the region.